Piers-Newman/Scalify/README.md

 - `800, 600`: Internal game resolution
 - `1280, 720`: Window resolution
 - `{ fullscreen = false, resizable = true }`: Optional settings
+- Ensure the Window resolution is also set in conf.lua to avoid any issues

 ### Managing Canvases
 ```lua